Optimal queue-size scaling in switched networks: Insensitivity in stochastic networks

 where

-is a normalizing factor. {Furthermore, the steady-state residual workload of packets waiting in the network can be characterized as follows.
-First, the steady-state distribution of the residual workload of a packet is independent from $\bpi$.
-Second, in steady state, conditioned on the number of packets on each route of the network, the residual workload of each packet is uniformly distributed on $[0, 1]$, and is independent from the residual workloads of other packets.}
+is a normalizing factor.
+Furthermore, the steady-state residual workload of packets waiting in the network can be characterized as follows.
+First, the steady-state distribution of the residual workload of a packet is independent from ${\bolds{\pi}}$.
+Second, in steady state, conditioned on the number of packets on each route of the network, the residual workload of each packet is uniformly distributed on $[0, 1]$, and is independent from the residual workloads of other packets. \end{theorem} Note that statements similar to Theorem~\ref{thmSFA1} have appeared in other works, for example, \cite{bonaldproutiere1}, \cite{walton}, Proposition 4.2, and \cite{KMW}.
+Theorem~\ref{thmSFA1} is a summary of these statements, and for completeness, it is proved in Appendix~\ref{apdxpsn}.